Browsed by

 However, in certain areas we are called upon to make judgments, reasonable people will agree.
 For example: read more

-What Sincere Beliefs Must a Person Hold To Be a Christian?
+What Sincere Beliefs Must a Person Have To Be a True Christian?

-What Sincere Beliefs Must a Person Hold To Be a Christian?
+What Sincere Beliefs Must a Person Have To Be a True Christian?

 Many people in the world today call themselves “Christian,” but there are so many conflicting beliefs and doctrines taught among these people.
 So what beliefs must a person hold in order to be a true Christian?
 In order to answer this question, we need to look to God’s Word.
 Let’s see what the Bible has to say.